vtempest/grab-api.js/readme.md

 13. **Modular Design**: Single, flexible function that can be called from any part of your application.
 14. **Framework Agnostic**: No dependency on React hooks or component lifecycle - works with any JavaScript framework
 15. **Universal Usage**:  More flexible than TanStack Query - works outside component initialization,
-16. **Minimalist Single Function**: Less boilerplate and complexity than axios, SuperAgent, Got
+16. **Minimalist Single Function**: Less boilerplate and complexity than axios, SuperAgent, Got, Alova

 ### Parameters